-An LPFSA works just like a regular FSA, except for the limited number of eligible expenses.
+A limited purpose FSA works just like a regular FSA, except for the limited number of eligible expenses.
 You designate a certain amount of money to be taken out of each paycheck and deposited into your LPFSA account.
-You then use these pre-tax dollars to pay for eligible vision or dental expenses, such as eye exams, new glasses, regular dental checkups, and more.
+You then use these pre-tax dollars to pay for eligible vision or dental expenses; qualified expenses include eye exams, new glasses, and regular dental checkups.
 Check with your plan administrator for a full listing of eligible expenses.

 As with an FSA, your spouse and dependents are also covered under the plan.
-In addition, depending on how your LPFSA is structured, you may have the option of carrying over unused money into the next year (current maximum is $500).
+In addition, depending on how your LPFSA is structured, you may be able to carry over unused money into the next year; current maximum is $500.

 Also like a regular FSA, annual contributions to an LPFSA cannot exceed $2,600.
 It pays to keep close tabs on your account balance at all times; with some administrators, any claims submitted after you exhaust your LPFSA funds during a plan year may automatically be reimbursed from your HSA.
 Check with your administrator to confirm how excess LPFSA claims are handled under your plan.

 No “Double-Dipping” Allowed

 The IRS frowns upon double-dipping.
 So it’s important to understand that you cannot use funds from both your limited purpose FSA and HSA to cover the same eligible expense, even if the expense is considered eligible under both plans.
 Instead, you must decide which account will reimburse your expense.